Hays County, Texas

-Hays County is a county located in the cental portion of the U.S. state of Texas..
+Hays County is a county in the central portion of the U.S. state of Texas.
 It is part of the Austin-Round Rock metropolitan area.
 As of the 2020 census, its official population had reached 241,067.
 The county seat is San Marcos.
-Hays, along with Comal and Kendall Counties, was listed in 2017 as one of the nation's fastest-growing large counties with a population of at least 10,000.
+Hays, along with Comal and Kendall Counties, was listed in 2017 as one of the nation's fastest-growing counties with a population of at least 10,000.
 From 2015 to 2016, Hays County, third on the national list, had nearly 10,000 new residents during the year.

-The county is named for John Coffee Hays, a Texas Ranger and Mexican–American War officer, and fought the Texas- Comanche wars of the 1800s.
+The county is named for John Coffee Hays, a Texas Ranger and Mexican–American War officer who fought the Texas- Comanche wars of the 1800s.